Magrathea-Pathfinder: A 3D adaptive-mesh code for geodesic ray tracing in $N$-body simulations: Conclusion

-Our code produces relativistic simulated catalogues (where the null geodesic between the observer and sources are identified), Healpix maps, as well as various light-ray statistics along their propagation.
-By accounting all the effects at first order in metric perturbations, \codename{} opens up a wide range of possible applications, some of which have already been studied in the literature: \begin{itemize} \item \emph{Weak gravitational lensing}: In Rasera et al. (in prep), the authors studied the impact of relativistic effects on various lensing-matter angular power spectra.
+Our code produces relativistic simulated catalogues (where the null geodesic between the observer and sources are identified), Healpix maps, and various light-ray statistics along their propagation.
+By accounting for all the effects at first order in metric perturbations, \codename{} opens up a wide range of possible applications, some of which have already been studied in the literature: \begin{itemize} \item \emph{Weak gravitational lensing}: \cite{rasera2021raygal} studied the impact of relativistic effects on various lensing-matter angular power spectra.
 In particular, they emphasised the importance of peculiar velocities and magnification bias beyond linear order.
-Furthermore, the weak gravitational lensing of light beams with finite extension give different two-point statistic than infinitesimal ones.
-This effect was successfully confronted to theoretical predictions for the convergence and shear angular power spectra in \cite{breton2020theoretical}. \item \emph{Galaxy clustering and relativistic effects}: The simulated catalogues produced by \codename{} contain both the comoving and apparent angular position, as well as the full redshift decomposition for a given source.
-From this, one can perform galaxy clustering analysis beyond standard assumptions (distant observer, redshift only perturbed by peculiar velocities\ldots).
+Furthermore, the weak gravitational lensing properties of light beams with finite extension is different from those of an infinitesimal beam.
+This effect was successfully confronted to theoretical predictions for the convergence and shear angular power spectra in \cite{breton2021theoretical}. \item \emph{Galaxy clustering and relativistic effects}: The simulated catalogues produced by \codename{} contain both the comoving and apparent angular position, as well as the full redshift decomposition for a given source.
+From this, one can perform galaxy clustering analysis beyond standard assumptions (distant observer, redshift only perturbed by peculiar velocities, etc.).
 In particular, in \cite{breton2021impact} the authors studied the impact of gravitational lensing (also known as magnification bias) on the estimation of the growth rate of structure when performing a standard RSD analysis and found that if lensing is not accounted for in the modelling, this leads to an underestimation of $f\sigma_8$.
-These catalogues also enabled for the first time the study of relativistic effects on the dipole of the correlation function at all scales \cite{breton2019imprints, taruya2020wide, saga2020modelling}, which will be detectable in next-generation surveys with high signal-to-noise ratio \citep{saga2021detectability}.
-Using the same data, \cite{beutler2020modeling} performed a similar analysis on the power spectrum dipole. \item \emph{Distance measures}: Distance measures are crucial to interpret observational data and cosmological inference.
-When it comes to the Hubble diagram, the average distance is often modelled by that of an FLRW universe.
-In \cite{breton2020theoretical}, the authors studied in details the perturbations on the distance-redshift relation for a wide range of redshifts.
-They numerically tested Weinberg's conjecture \citep{weinberg1976apparent}, which states that the area of constant redshift is unaffected by inhomogeneities in the matter density field and showed that even a full non-linear treatment gave similar results to the theoretical predictions of \cite{kaiser2016bias} regarding possible biases. \item \emph{Integrated Sachs-Wolfe effect}: \cite{adamek2019raytracing} used \codename{} on the DEUS- Full Universe Run simulations up to $z = 25$ to study the ISW angular power spectra for various scenarios such as $\Lambda$CDM, phantom dark energy and modified gravity.
-In any case, the authors found a good agreement with theoretical predictions. \end{itemize}
+These catalogues also enabled for the first time the study of relativistic effects on the dipole of the correlation function at all scales \citep{breton2019imprints, taruya2020wide, saga2020modelling}, which will be detectable in next-generation surveys with high signal-to-noise ratios \citep{saga2022detectability}.
+Using the same data, \cite{beutler2020modeling} performed a similar analysis on the power spectrum dipole. \item \emph{Distance measures}: Distance measures are crucial to interpreting observational data and cosmological inference.
+When it comes to the Hubble diagram, the average distance is often modelled by that of an FLRW universe. \cite{breton2021theoretical} carried out a detailed study of the perturbations on the distance--redshift relation for a wide range of redshifts.
+They numerically tested Weinberg's conjecture \citep{weinberg1976apparent}, which states that the area of constant redshift is unaffected by inhomogeneities in the matter density field and showed that even a full non-linear treatment gives similar results to the theoretical predictions of \cite{kaiser2016bias} regarding possible biases. \item \emph{Integrated Sachs-Wolfe effect}: \cite{adamek2019raytracing} used \codename{} on the DEUS- Full Universe Run simulations up to $z = 25$ to study the ISW angular power spectra for various scenarios such as $\Lambda$CDM, phantom dark energy, and modified gravity.
+In any case, the authors found good agreement with theoretical predictions. \end{itemize}